Dallas Notes

 Dallas Notes was a biweekly underground newspaper published in Dallas, Texas from 1967 to 1970, and edited by Stoney Burns (penname of Brent Lasalle Stein; 1942–2011), whose father owned a printing company in Dallas.
 Initially founded by Doug Baker at Southern Methodist University in March 1967, under the title NOTES from the Underground, the first issues were run off after hours on a copy machine at Texas Instruments.

 History

 With a blend of New Left political activism, hippie/drug counterculture, and underground comix and graphics, the paper developed a growing citywide and regional readership, and starting with Vol. 1, No. 26 (Feb.
 16-29, 1968) the paper changed its banner to Dallas Notes and is sometimes confused with the competing weekly publication published by Doug Baker, first called "Dallas News", later, when the U.S. Post Office delivered their mail to "The Dallas Morning News" and the big morning paper's mail to them, Baker renamed it "The Iconoclast".
-Eventually circulation peaked at 20,000 copies after Stony Burns quit.
-Roy Appleton wrote in the Dallas Morning News that Dallas Notes "covered the local scene — from music and drug arrests to demonstrations and the men in blue."
+Eventually circulation peaked at 20,000 copies after Stoney Burns quit.
+Roy Appleton wrote in The Dallas Morning News that Dallas Notes "covered the local scene — from music and drug arrests to demonstrations and the men in blue."
 He reported that the paper "decried war, intolerance and hypocrisy with a playful aggression and a cutting edge."